JoelA510/Shipping-Doc-Gen/docs/DEPLOYMENT.md

 ## Overview

-This guide will help you deploy the Shipping Doc Gen application to Railway in under 10 minutes.
+This guide will help you deploy the FormWaypoint application to Railway in under 10 minutes.

 **Cost**: ~$5-10/month (includes free $5 credit)